In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Add the fish, skin side down, and cook until the skin is crisp, 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 3 minutes.

 Transfer the rice and beans to individual bowls and top with the fish.
-Using a slotted spoon, remove the pickled vegetables from the bowl, garnish the fish with as many vegetables as you like.
-Serve.
+Using a slotted spoon, remove the pickled vegetables from the brine.
+Garnish the fish with as many vegetables as you like and serve.

 - Rinse the beans.